Allen's Hummingbird, Selasphorus sasin

 |

-![]() Female Allen's and Rufous Hummingbirds generally can't be distinguished in the field by structure or plumage, except in the rare case where (as in the picture below) the tail feathers are visible.
-The Allen's second tail feathers out from the center (R2) are lanceolate (symmetrically spear-shaped) as can be seen especially clearly on this bird's left side in this picture.
-The same feather on the Rufous is notched on one side.
-This holds for both sexes in the two species; see the male Allen's below.
-Female Allen's can also be identified when at the nest, by location; Allen's nest in coastal California, while Rufous only migrate through. |
+![]() Female Allen's and Rufous Hummingbirds generally can't be distinguished in the field by structure or plumage, except in the rare case where (as in the picture above) the tail feathers are visible.
+The Allen's second tail feathers out from the center (R2) are lanceolate (spear-shaped) as can be seen especially clearly on this bird's left side in this picture.
+The same feathers on the Rufous are notched on one side.
+The R2 distinction holds for both sexes; see the male Allen's below showing a lanceolate right R2.
+Another way of distinguishing females is that in coastal California, nesting females are invariably Allen's; Rufous are seen there only in migration. |

 |

-![]() A male Allen's showing its tail feathers; the outer two, R4 and 5, shown here overlapping on the bird's right, are narrower in Allen's of both sexes than in Rufous.
-Below, another male Allen's with tail feathers spread; in this photo they are blurred, but R4 and 5 are separated, so that it can better be seen how narrow they both are. ![]() |
+![]() Above, a male Allen's showing tail feathers; the outer two, R4 and 5, overlapping on the bird's right, are narrower in Allen's of both sexes than in Rufous.
+Below, another male Allen's with tail feathers spread, showing the lanceolate R2 on both sides, and on the bird's left, R4 and 5 adjoining but visibly narrower than the corresponding feathers in Rufous. |

 |

-![]() The pictures on this page were all taken at the UC Santa Cruz Arboretum, where Ruby-cluster bushes in the Australia section attract Allen's Hummingbirds, and make this probably the best place anywhere to observe and photograph this species.
+![]() The pictures on this page were mostly taken at the UC Santa Cruz Arboretum, where Ruby-cluster bushes in the Australia section attract Allen's Hummingbirds, and make this probably the best place to observe and photograph this species.
 The males show off the distinctive Allen's display flight -- a series of short back-and-forth horizontal shuttles, followed by a steep ascent and then a rapid dive with a short turn upward at the end, accompanied by a wing-generated whistle. | |

 ![]() | |